hexadecimalrs/raids/README.md

 # yo haHAA

-Main file is RaidsLoot.java
+Main file is RaidsLoot.java <br />
 It accounts for all points.
-Drop rates are based on team points only.
+Drop rates are based on team points only. <br />
 Compile/Run it and enter your team points.